-Don’t Ignore these Injury Warning Signs
+Injury Warning Signs

 Reduced Range of Motion

-If the swelling isn’t obvious, you can usually find it by checking for a reduced range of motion in a joint.
-If there is significant swelling within a joint, you will lose range of motion.
-Compare one side of the body with the other to identify major differences.
-If there are any, you probably have an injury that needs attention.
+If swelling is not apparent, check for a reduced range of motion in a joint.
+Significant swelling within a joint can limit your range of motion.
+Compare one side of your body to the other to identify significant differences, which may indicate an injury requiring attention.